 What Are Your Beliefs?

 Whatever you believe you’ll probably be right!
 If you completely believe in surgery and believe that it will cure all your ills then probably it will.
-If, like me, you believe surgery is always an absolute last option then maybe that doubt in your mind means you won’t respond as well to surgery.
+If you’re anxious about surgery and you have doubt about your ability to heal then that will increase the likelihood of your operation remaining sensitive for longer.

 My personal belief here is based very specifically on conditions that come on gradually.
 The kind of things that don’t have a spectacular start point.
 These are conditions, without wanting to sound too harsh, that we have brought on ourselves.
-It stands to reason that we have ability to unwind these conditions if it was ourselves who got us there in the first place. if we unwind ourselves and unwind our beliefs.
-Or quite simply change something about what we do and how we exist.
+It stands to reason that we have ability to unwind these conditions if it was ourselves who got us there in the first place.
+If we unwind ourselves and unwind our beliefs we can make ourselves better.

-So we’ve got to the specifics and I’ve literally run out of words.
-I’ve already hit my maximum amount of words for a Blog.
-Clearly I’ve been waffling a lot.
-So I’m going to leave it like the end of The Empire Strike Back as a massive cliff hanger.
+I’ve already hit my maximum amount of words for an article so I’m going to leave it like the end of The Empire Strike Back as a massive cliff hanger.
 Don’t worry you won’t have to wait 3 years to find out what happens.
-I’ll be publishing the juicy bits next month.
-If you’d like to make sure you get to read the second part of this Blog then please subscribe to our newsletter using the sign up box top right of this page.
+In fact a review of this article 4 year after it was written means you to click straight to it right now just here.
+Enjoy!

-So we didn’t quite get to the specific conditions but I’ve achieved my goal in introducing you to the underlying principles you need to consider whether that’s now or into the future.
 I think traditionally surgery has been performed too frequently.
-The NHS funding by trust is based on how many operations are performed.
 However, times are changing.
-In my 15 years in the trade I have seen attitudes change and a much more balanced view being taken by conventional medicine as to whether to operate or not.
+In my 19 years in the trade I have seen attitudes change and a much more balanced view being taken by conventional medicine as to whether to operate or not.

 That said, I still feel more operations are being done than need to be.
 However, I speak from an area of expertise that isn’t available to conventional medicine.
 I am also very aware that my experience has been skewed by people who haven’t fared too well from surgery.
 If their surgery was a complete success why would they pay me money?